Twingate-Labs/Twingate-CLI/README.md

-# Command Line Interface for Twingate
+# Python3 Command Line Interface for Twingate

-A simple command line interface for Twingate
+A simple command line interface for Twingate in Python

 ## How to use it